nsarang/big-data-stock-price-forecast/README.md

 2. How fast is this approach?
 3. How can the outcome be interpreted?

 By solving these challenges, we can predict futures prices using historical patterns.
+In the following sections I am going to explain the methodology used in this work and the steps done to pre-process the data based on our need.
+In the last section I will provide the results of my experiments and discuss the future work.